Bridgestone Latest Japanese Firm To End Olympics Sponsorship - UrduPoint

 "For me, the Olympics should simply be about watching athletes from all walks of life, with all types of challenges, achieve their impossible," Toyoda said.

+"Lockdown for the Olympics, but no lockdown for local baseball or Sumo wrestling.

+"(It was) political grandstanding at its worst, and well understandable for sponsors to be fed up with this attitude."

-Panasonic, whose partnership with the Olympics dates back to 1987, was even less forthcoming.
+Panasonic, whose partnership with the Olympics dates back to 1987, was even less forthcoming than Toyota about their reasons.

 - Pandemic -

-The exit by the three firms leaves no Japanese companies among the IOC's top sponsors, which include brewing giant ABInBev, Airbnb, Coca-Cola, Intel, Samsung and others.
+The exit by the three firms means there is not a single Japanese company among the IOC's top sponsors, which include brewing giant ABInBev, Airbnb, Coca-Cola, Intel, Samsung and others.

 Munehiko Harada, a sports business professor, said the experience of the Tokyo Olympics may have turned them off further involvement.

-The Tokyo Games were delayed by a year because of the Covid-19 pandemic and then held with spectators banned from most venues, limiting the sponsors' exposure.
+The banning of spectators from most of the Tokyo Games venues for health reasons limited the sponsors' exposure.

-The Japanese public was bitterly divided about staging the Games at all and the event's image was further sullied by corruption scandals and cost over-runs.
+The Japanese public was bitterly divided about staging the Games at all and the event's image was further sullied by corruption scandals, partly involving advertising agency Dentsu, and cost over-runs.

 However Harada, who is president of the Osaka University of Health and Sport Sciences, said the commercial value of the Olympics has also "dramatically fallen".